vueuse/vueuse/packages/core/useResizeObserver/index.md

 # useResizeObserver

-> Reports changes to the dimensions of an Element content or border box
+> Reports changes to the dimensions of an Element's content or border box

 ## Usage